Amshitha-Nair/unspoken_craft/README.md

 This was a small preview of our site.
 There are also few more pages that we have created like the cart, the display of all products, dropdown options, etc.
 For the backend integration we have used Firebase Console.
+This project is half-way complete.
+Stay tuned for the further development of this project.